xdit-project/xDiT/README.md

 #### 2.1 Install yunchang for sequence parallel.

 Install yunchang from [feifeibear/long-context-attention](https://github.com/feifeibear/long-context-attention).
-Please note that it has a dependency on flash attention and specific GPU model requirements.
-We recommend installing yunchang from the source code rather than using `pip install yunchang==0.2.0`.
+Please note that it depends on flash attention and specific GPU model requirements.
+We recommend installing yunchang from the source code rather than using `pip install yunchang==0.3.0`.

 #### 2.2 Install xDiT